Accidental Death & Dismemberment (AD&D)

 Disability Benefit

-Upon receipt of proof of claim that an employee, while insured and before age 65 or earlier retirement, became totally disabled, insurance continues from the date of onset of total disability without further payment of the employee's premiums for this benefit.
+Upon receipt of proof of claim that an employee, while insured and before age 65 or earlier retirement, became totally disabled*, AD&D insurance continues from the date of onset of total disability without further payment of the employee's premiums for this insurance.

 The amount of Employee Accidental Death and Dismemberment Insurance is subject to the terms and conditions of this policy in effect on the date of onset of total disability, including reductions or terminations.